ebaran/docs/docs/tutorials/vscode.md

 Figure 4-8 - Add a Chrome debugger extension.

 Note: The extension operates in two modes - it can launch an instance of Chrome navigated to your app, or it can attach to a running instance of Chrome.
-Using the url parameter you simply tell VS Code which URL to either open or launch in Chrome.
+Using the URL parameter you simply tell VS Code which URL to either open or launch in Chrome.

 Create another debug configuration.
 This time select the Chrome: Launch option from the list.